Adalab/modulo-3-evaluacion-final-ysabelvalencia/README.md

 This is a tribute to the renowned american actor Owen Wilson and his iconic catchphrase "Wow."

-This website is also,¡ the final project for Module 3 (React) of the Adalab Front Devel as assigned by the Adalab instructors.
+This website serves as the final project for Module 3 (React) of the Adalab Front-End Developer Bootcamp.

 ## How to Use:
 - Access the Website: Visit the "Owen Wilson's Wow Compilation" and enjoy a collection of 50 movies featuring Owen Wilson and his memorable "Wow" moments.